MicrosoftDocs/dynamics365smb-docs/business-central/finance-powerbi-liquidity.md

 :::image type="content" source="media/finance/liquidity-report.png" alt-text="Screenshot of the Liquidity report" lightbox="media/finance/liquidity-report.png":::

-## How to use the report
+## Use the report

-The target audience for the *Liquidity* report is
+The audiences for the report are:

 - Executives
 - Directors
 - Other high-level decision makers

-As an executive, you would use the Liquidity report to analyze the company's financial stability and help ensure there's sufficient cash flow for ongoing operations.
-For a broad perspective of liquidity you could asses the Current Ratio which compares current assets to current liabilities.
+Executives use the report to analyze the company's financial stability and help ensure there's sufficient cash flow for ongoing operations.
+For a broad perspective of liquidity, you could assess the current ratio.
+The current ratio compares current assets to current liabilities.
 This helps assess day-to day operational stability.

-For a more conservative assessment you could then analyze the Quick Ratio, which removes inventory and purchase prepayments from the equation.
-This ratio focuses on on cash and assets that can be quickly converted to cash such as accounts receivable.
+For a more conservative assessment, you can analyze the quick ratio, which removes inventory and purchase prepayments from the equation.
+This ratio focuses on cash and assets that you can quickly convert to cash, such as accounts receivable.

-Finally, you could review the Cash Ratio which focuses on liquid assets to meet financial obligations.
-This is the most conservative perspective and focuses on cash and cash equivalents to meet current liabilities.
+Finally, you could review the cash ratio, which focuses on liquid assets to meet financial obligations.
+This perspective is the most conservative, and focuses on cash and cash equivalents to meet current liabilities.

 <!-- ## Key Performance Indicators (KPIs)